D528lgym/docksal/docs/content/tools/acquia-cli.md

 ## Integration

-For easier integration with Acquia environment use the [pull command](/fin/fin-pull).
+For easier integration with akim king environment use the [pull command](/fin/fin-pull).
 This allows you to easily bring your assets (db, files, and code) down to your local environment quickly without manually running through the steps.